 This double degree provides you with the practical skills and knowledge required to excel in the fields of both accounting and law.
 The Bachelor of Accounting degree will equip students to think creatively, apply innovative solutions to everyday problems, and the know-how to develop trusting, long-lasting business relationships.

 The Bachelor of Laws program satisfies the academic degree requirements for admission to practice as an Australian lawyer.
 Students will engage in collaborative face-to-face problem and case-based learning, will be supported by online learning materials, and will participate in authentic assessment to develop knowledge and skills.

 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at Western Sydney University based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 Accounting and Laws at Western

-This course offers up to four accreditations in accounting from CPA Australia, Institute of Public Accountants (IPA), Chartered Accountants Australia and New Zealand (CAANZ) and Chartered Institute of Management Accountants (CIMA) depending on the units you study.
+This program offers up to four accreditations in accounting from CPA Australia, Institute of Public Accountants (IPA), Chartered Accountants Australia and New Zealand (CAANZ) and Chartered Institute of Management Accountants (CIMA) depending on the subjects you study.

 Develop your skills in our moot courts.
 Connect with a network of pre-eminent, respected professionals.